Pickering Middle School

 NEXT STEPS

-It is anticipated that construction will begin in Fall 2024 pending project approval.
+It is anticipated that construction will begin in Summer/Fall 2024 pending project approval.

 As a parent of two students at Sisson, a concern of mine is outside time.
 Since our students do not have space within the school for lunch or specials, their only time out of the classroom is during recess or gym.
 Currently we utilize the tennis court for gym and the school yard for recess, so where would that take place during construction for the next 2 years?